How do I report a bug?

 How to report?

-You can report bugs on the forums and chatrooms (including the dedicated Discord #bug_reports channel), send an email to the mailing list or post them directly on the GitHub or SourceForge buglists if you have GitHub or SourceForge account.
+You can report bugs post them directly on the GitHub bug list if you have GitHub account.

 Since fufluns, if you experience a crash or BUG! message on Windows, you should see a crash reporter window pop up asking whether you want to send a crash report.
 Pretty please click Send report, and it would be really nice if you also added a description of what happened!